 Free Consultation, Fact Finding, & Financial Analysis

-We analyze your current financial situation including your assets and liabilities as well as your current cash flow, allowing us to narrow down our services more specific to what you can afford.
+We analyze your current financial situation including your assets and liabilities as well as your current cash flow, allowing us to narrow down our services more specific to your needs.
 This step is critical in any of our processes as we ensure that whatever service we recommend will be within your budget and therefore you’re more likely to succeed.

 Full Disclosure, Recommendation, & Customization

-Our Relief Specialists are NOT Paid a Commission so there will be no sales pressure at our law firm.
+Our Lawyers and other representatives are NOT paid a commission so there will be no sales pressure at our law firm.
 There is no obligation to retain our services.
 You will be given all the facts you need, and then you will be given plenty of time to think things over.
-Debt relief is an important decision, and we won’t rush you!
+Bankruptcy is an important decision, and we won’t rush you!
 We have worked hard over the years to earn the reputation we have by giving honest advice to those in need rather than the advice that benefits our bottom line!